Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Check

-7 nights in boutique hotels
+5 nights in family-run and boutique hotels

 Puncture-protected tires